 Group Therapy - Working on How You Relate to Others (and Yourself)

-Starting in 2026, this weekly therapy group is for adults who want to understand themselves better in relationships and feel more at ease being who they are with other people.
+I'm exploring running a weekly therapy group that would be for adults who want to understand themselves better in relationships and feel more at ease being who they are with other people.

 Does any of this sound familiar?